Developer-Ahmed/Help-Bridge/README.md

 Whether you're looking for help with a project, or advice on a specific topic, HelpBridge makes it easy to find the
 right connections.
 By fostering a network of mutual aid, we aim to create a space where everyone can give and receive help,
 making a positive impact in each other's lives.
-**NOTE:** This project is still under development, and updates will be committed to this repository.